appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 We have successfully sent the loads, now it's time to check what happened in the ProxySQL end.

 #### <a id="check-load-distribution"></a> Check load distribution
-Let's exec into any of the ProxySQL pods and login to the admin console as before.<br>
+Let's exec into any of the ProxySQL pods and log in to the admin console as before.<br>
 * Now run the following command,
 ```shell
 MySQL [(none)]> select hostname, Queries, Client_Connections_created from stats_proxysql_servers_metrics;